demisto/content/Packs/AzureNetworkSecurityGroups/Integrations/AzureNetworkSecurityGroups/README.md

 3. Follow the instructions that appear.
 4. Run the ***!azure-nsg-auth-complete*** command.

+At end of the process you'll see a message that you've logged in successfully.

+Note that the application in use must have these permissions:
+1. user_impersonation
+2. offline_access
+3. user.read

 #### Cortex XSOAR Azure App

 In order to use the Cortex XSOAR Azure application, use the default application ID (d4736600-e3d5-4c97-8e65-57abd2b979fe).